aws/aws-cdk/packages/aws-cdk-docs/src/getting-started.rst

    either express or implied.
 See the License for the specific language governing permissions and limitations under the License.

-.. note:: Some of the instructions in this topic will change when the CDK will be published to the public package repositories.

 .. _getting_started:

 #############